mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 ```

 and it will work _even less than expected_!
 We will be greeted by an exception,
-because our queue will be closed before we initialize the `ZStream` of
+because our queue will be closed before we initialize the `ZStream` of our
-our`result`. with it!
-We need to think asynchronously, and realize that we need
+`result` with it!
+We need to think asynchronously top-to-bottom, and realize
-to `fork` both our `producer` _and_ `result`, and `join` them, so our `queue` is
+that we need to `fork` both our `producer` _and_ `result`, and then `join` them,
-appropriately closed _after_ we've feed all of out data into it, and our second
+so our `queue` is appropriately closed _after_ we've feed all of out data into
-stream has opened from it to process the values in it before it closes.
+it, and our second stream has opened from it to process the values in it.

 ```scala
   val program: ZIO[Any, Throwable, ExitCode] = for {